Some days I will wear a kilt, and that despite I’m not Scottish or have any Scottish roots.

 In the US:

-Hector Russell and Kinloch Anderson have branches in the US.
+Kinloch Anderson have branches in the US.

 Matthew A.C.
 Newsome (USA) has specialized in box pleated kilts.
 He can also design your own tartan, should you wish so.